coinless6-maker/Cable_Fix/README.md

 SELECT * FROM products;
 ```
 Edit server .env file to include database password if there is any.
-This can by changing where it reads 'db_password ='
+This can be done by changing the line where it reads 'db_password ='

 Install dependencies and run server:
 ```cmd